 The forum is not so suitable for this purpose since the message there "escapes" and can appear on previous page before it will lose a urgency.

 So look in here if you wish to be well informed about last events on the site.
 The link to this page is in section of news at the main page below a subscription banner.

-Mobile application from Dmitry Ponomarenko is now available for work with site forums.
+New version of mobile application from Dmitry Ponomarenko is now available for work with site forums and more.
 Try this.

 People rather often ask whether there are equivalents for analytic (windowing) functions in MySQL.
 No, there are not.
 To replace them, self join queries, complex subqueries, etc, are used.
 Most of such workarounds turn out to be ineffective.